apache/mxnet/README.md

 History
 -------
-MXNet is initiated and designed in collaboration by the authors of [cxxnet](https://github.com/dmlc/cxxnet), [minerva](https://github.com/dmlc/minerva) and [purine2](https://github.com/purine/purine2).
-The project reflects what we have learnt from the past projects.
-It combines important flavors of the existing projects for efficiency, flexibility and memory efficiency.
+MXNet emerged from a collaboration by the authors of [cxxnet](https://github.com/dmlc/cxxnet), [minerva](https://github.com/dmlc/minerva), and [purine2](https://github.com/purine/purine2).
+The project reflects what we have learned from the past projects.
+MXNet combines aspects of these prior projects to achieve flexibility, speed, and the efficient use of memory.